The 6 Best Survival Fishing Kits For Any Scenario

 Potential Drawbacks

-Build Your Own Kit: Packaging Options
+Build Your Kit: Packaging Options

-- a 4-6 inch length of 1″ PVC pipe, with endcaps
+- A 4-6 inch length of 1″ PVC pipe, with endcaps

-- Heavy-duty quart-sized freezer ziploc
+- Heavy-duty quart-sized freezer Ziploc

 - Pelican Marine Series waterproof phone pouch (truly watertight and floating)